 A. Comment on the major strengths of the department chair.
-B. Suggest strategies or actions that would enhance the chair's effectiveness. b. duggest strategies of actions that would chilance the chair's effectiveness.
-C. Commont on mothers which you consider inspectant but which have not been addressed.
+B. Suggest strategies or actions that would enhance the chair's effectiveness.
 C. Comment on matters which you consider important but which have not been addressed.

 D. Overall evaluation of the department chair (please circle):